gjadi-mej/Test-rst-rendering/README.rst

   - the list of the dependencies and their versions.

 * `README <./ESP32-WROVER-Xtensa-FreeRTOS-bsp/Projects/microej/README.rst>`_ for MicroEJ C project developed with the |MANUFACTURER| IDF.
 Recommended for users familiar with |MANUFACTURER| IDF and advanced usage.

+..
+    Copyright 2019-2020 MicroEJ Corp.
+All rights reserved.
+	This library is provided in source code for use, modification and test, subject to license terms.
+	Any modification of the source code will break MicroEJ Corp. warranties on the whole library.